 The built-in microphone is used to analyze your movements as you sleep.
 It’s important that you place your phone correctly:

 The accelerometer is used to analyze your movements as you sleep.
 It’s important that you place your phone correctly:

 Depending on your type of bed and mattress you might find certain placements work better.
 Please do not place your phone underneath a pillow or thick mattress as it can become warm when charging.
 If you feel uncomfortable having a phone close to your head, you may set it to Flight Mode.
 As a bonus, this also ensures that no one can bother you while you sleep.

 Snooze by simply double-tapping on the phone.
 Picking up the phone will also automatically snooze.
 Sleep Cycle has two snooze modes:

 Intelligent snooze lets you snooze through your wake up phase.
 Each snooze duration becomes shorter, gently bringing you from asleep to completely awake at your desired alarm time.

 Regular snooze lets you choose a specific snooze time between 1-20 minutes.
 You can snooze an unlimited number of times.
-You can change modes under Settings.
+You can change alarm clock modes under Settings.
 Snooze can also be completely disabled.

 More information is available in our Sleep Cycle FAQ.